PhoenixTales/wiki.gothicarchive.org/characters.md

 - he runs away before hopeless battle and later gets captured by Khorinis city guards as a deserter

 ## Rhobar II
-- "everything that his troops could not hold was razed to the ground"
+- `everything that his troops could not hold was razed to the ground`
-- "During the long years of his reign he was able to defeat all foes of his realm.
-All except (...) the orcs"
+- `During the long years of his reign he was able to defeat all foes of his realm.
+All except (...) the orcs`
-- "Rhobar, the strategist, chose to attack"
+- `Rhobar, the strategist, chose to attack`
-- "his royal highness King Rhobar II, bearer of the Scepter of Varant"
+- `his royal highness King Rhobar II, bearer of the Scepter of Varant`
-- "the one who united of the four Mirtanian kingdoms of the sea"
+- `the one who united of the four Mirtanian kingdoms of the sea`
 - called __Rhotbar II__ in the Gothic I handbook
-- "King Rhotbar died that winter, weakened and consumed by the wounds of war.
-His son, Rhotbar the Second , took the scepter in silence, without ceremony or celebration"
+- `King Rhotbar died that winter, weakened and consumed by the wounds of war.
+His son, Rhotbar the Second , took the scepter in silence, without ceremony or celebration`

 ## Removed characters
 ID                  | Name            | notes